Grampian Transport Museum: Exhibition

-Major exhibits include the world's oldest Sentinel Steam Waggon from 1914, a giant Mack Snowplow and a working model of Robert Davidson's motor for electric traction.
-Exhibits include historic and classic automobiles, motorcycles, a double-decker bus, bicycles, steam vehicles, an electric tram, toy model vehicles, and transport memorabilia.
+Major exhibits include the world's oldest 1914 Sentinel steam waggon, a giant Mack snowplough, and a working model of Robert Davidson's motor for electric traction.
+The wider collection includes historic and classic automobiles, motorcycles, a double-decker bus, bicycles, steam vehicles, an electric tram, toy model vehicles, and transport memorabilia.

 One of Aberdeen's hydrogen buses was gifted to the museum in 2020.

-In March 2025 the museum launched the 'And On That Bombshell' exhibition which displays many of the vehicles created and featured on the Top Gear television show.
+The exhibition And On That Bombshell, featuring vehicles that appeared on the Top Gear television programme, opened on 28 March 2025 and ran until the end of that year.

 Events

-In addition to its exhibitions Grampian Transport Museum provides a raft of events and shows throughout each season.
-This allows the public to display privately owned vehicles at shows and provides educational and interactive experiences such as rides in historic vehicles.
+In addition to its exhibitions, Grampian Transport Museum hosts events and shows throughout the season.
+These allow members of the public to display privately owned vehicles and provide educational and interactive experiences, including rides in historic vehicles.